from a handpicked tutor in LIVE 1-to-1 classes

-Trigonometry is the branch of mathematics that deals with the measurement of angles and helps us study the relationship between the sides and angles of a right-angled triangle.
+Trigonometry is the branch of mathematics that deals with the relationship between ratios of the sides of a right-angled triangle with its angles.
+The ratios used to study this relationship are called trigonometric ratios, namely, sine, cosine, tangent, cotangent, secant, cosecant.
 The word trigonometry is a 16th century Latin derivative and the concept was given by the Greek mathematician Hipparchus.

 Introduction to Trigonometry

-Trigonometry is one of the most important branches of mathematics.
-The word trigonometry is formed by clubbing words Trigonon and Metron which means triangle and measure respectively.
+Trigonometry is one of the most important branches in mathematics.
+The word trigonometry is formed by clubbing words 'Trigonon' and 'Metron' which means triangle and measure respectively.
 It is the study of the relation between the sides and angles of a right-angled triangle.
 It thus helps in finding the measure of unknown dimensions of a right-angled triangle using formulas and identities based on this relationship.

 - sin θ = Perpendicular/Hypotenuse